Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/README.md

 - [Visual Studio 2017](https://aka.ms/vsdownload)
 - An Internet connection
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
-- A user account in your Azure AD tenant, or a Microsoft personal account.
+- A user account in your Azure AD tenant.
+This sample will not work with a Microsoft account (formerly Windows Live account).
+Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.
 You need to have at least one account which is a directory administrator to test the features which require an administrator to consent.

 ### Step 1:  Clone or download this repository